On this page

 Server Functions for the resource patterns and nesting rules.

-~34K console ROMs across 20+ systems (No-Intro + TheGamesDB + libretro-database) and ~15K playable arcade entries (MAME 0.285 + MAME 2003+ + FBNeo + Flycast/Naomi/Atomiswave) are compiled into the binary at build time via PHF (perfect hash function) maps.
-This provides O(1) lookups from ROM filename stem or CRC32 hash to canonical game data (title, year, genre, developer, players) with zero runtime file I/O.
+~34K console ROMs across 20+ systems (No-Intro + TheGamesDB + libretro-database) and broad arcade metadata (MAME 0.285 + MAME 2003+ + FBNeo + Flycast/Naomi/Atomiswave) are baked into a read-only catalog.sqlite shipped alongside the binary.
+The catalog pool serves SQL lookups from ROM filename stem or CRC32 hash to canonical game data (title, year, genre, developer, players) with no filesystem access beyond the mmap-ed catalog file.

-Systems with embedded data include SG-1000, 32X, and all major consoles from the No-Intro catalog.
+Systems with bundled data include SG-1000, 32X, and all major consoles from the No-Intro catalog.

 Embedded Series Database